Moddable-OpenSource/moddable/documentation/commodetto/outline/Outlines.md

 Familiar programming interfaces are supported to define the shapes:

-- Canvas paths to build shapes programatically.
+- Canvas paths to build shapes programmatically.
 - SVG paths to use shapes built with vector graphics tools.

 The rendering implementation is based on FreeType [Outline Processing](https://freetype.org/freetype2/docs/reference/ft2-outline_processing.html) API.